MorganBergen/clarity/README.md

 </details>

-####  `package.json`
+####  `package.json` and Dependency Overview

-provides metadata, dependencies, scripts, configuration, engines, versioning, and repository information for the project.
+Provides metadata, dependencies, scripts, configuration, engines, versioning, and repository information for the project.

 metadata contains the `name`, `version`, `description`, `main`, `scripts`, `keywords`, `author`, `dependencies`, `devDependencies`, and `license` of the project